All Episodes

 Thank you, sir.

-and that he takes all of this oil money that he's able to siphon out of the United States through our lovely sitco stations, and he does so many wonderful humanitarian things for all of his people, and it would just amaze me how it just proved the point that you make all the time that the left they hate big oil if it's American, but for some reason they love it.
+And it would just amaze me how it just proved the point that you make all the time that the left hate big oil if it's American, but for some reason they love it.

-I mean, I would have thought that the the drive-by media was his secret police, the way they were trying to round up that protester.
+I mean, I would have thought that the drive-by media was his secret police, the way they were trying to round up that protester.

 Oh, how terrible.

-Oh, the protocol by oh, this is horrible.
+Oh, the protocol by, oh, this is horrible.

-They love Castro, they love Chavez.
+They love Chavez.

-And the same thing with Castro, just, you know, just trying to really put together a little paradise down there in Cuba, a little island nation up against big bad Uncle Sam with the racist past.
+And the same thing with Castro, just, you know, just trying to really put together a little paradise down there in Cuba, a little island nation up against big, bad Uncle Sam with the racist past.

-And so anything these guys do to score points against us, the left loves because they just they are obsessed with self-loathing as Americans, and they are obsessed with guilt.
+And so anything these guys do to score points against us, the left loves because they just, they are obsessed with self-loathing as Americans, and they are obsessed with guilt.

-This is Ken in Ashburn, Virginia.
+This is Cannon Ashburn, Virginia.

-Welcome to the uh program.
+Welcome to the program.

-Thanks a lot to take my call.
+Thanks a lot for taking my call.

-Uh just a second.
+Just a second.

 No tsunamis.

-All right, Ken, I'm sorry, go ahead.
+All right, Ken, I'm sorry.

 No problem.

-It's uh the geographic illiteracy issue, Rush.
+It's the geographic illiteracy issue, Rush.

-Um let's let's we need to consider who the messenger is here.
+We need to consider who the messenger is here, the National Geographic Society.

 They had those pictures all over the place.